kera-cudmore/seaside-sewing/README.md

 * Using semantic HTML.
 * Using descriptive alt attributes on images on the site.
 * Providing information for screen readers where there are icons used and no text.
-* Ensuring that there is a sufficient colour contrast throughout the site.
+* Ensuring that there is a sufficient colour contrast throughout the site. (see update in the colour theme section.)

 ---